YefriTavarez/fimax/README.md

 GNU/General Public License

-The Fimax code is licensed as GNU General Public License (v3) and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by Soldeva, SRL and Contributors.
+The Fimax code is licensed as GNU General Public License (v3) and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by TZCODE, SRL and Contributors.